janus-idp/dynamic-backend-plugins-showcase-legacy-backend/README.md

 - You should at the root of your backstage reporitory.

-- The content of the [`dynamic-backend-plugins-showcase`](https://github.com/janus-idp/dynamic-backend-plugins-showcase) GitHub repository should be copied into a `dynamic-backend-plugins-showcase` folder at the root of your backstage repository, typically by running the following command in the root of your backstage repository:
+- The content of the [`dynamic-backend-plugins-showcase`](https://github.com/janus-idp/dynamic-backend-plugins-showcase) GitHub repository should be copied into a `dynamic-backend-plugins-showcase` folder at the root of your backstage repository, by running the following command in the root of your backstage repository:

   ```bash
   mkdir -p dynamic-backend-plugins-showcase